Campaign of the Month: August 2014

 - Lanzo von Sachsen (8th gen Ventrue elder, Childe of Guntramus); envoy of Lord Hardestadt, a prominent elder with much influence in Bavaria, Thuringia and Saxony.
 Lanzo represented his master on 3rd Crusade and the Crusade of 1197 and he retains many contacts and safe houses in the East.
 He uses these for the benefit of the pilgrimage, but is uneasy about the detour to Constantinople.

-- Johann von Karlsdorf (10th gen Ventrue ancilla, Childe Abel von Karlsruhe); a Scion nobleman zealot from Thuringia, who has sworn to take every Crusade to the Holy Land until it is free for pilgrims once more.
+- Raynald von Bayern (10th gen Ventrue ancilla, Childe Abel von Karlsruhe); a Scion nobleman zealot from Bavaria, who has sworn to take every Crusade to the Holy Land until it is free for pilgrims once more.
 He is socially awkward, as he speaks little of the French tongues, no Latin and relates only on matters of faith.
-He and his swordbrother, Hans ritter, have largely kept to themselves since joining the Crusade in Abydos.
+He and his swordbrother, Egbert, have largely kept to themselves since joining the Crusade in Abydos.
 They are veterans of the Crusade of 1197.

-- Hans ritter von Basle (11th gen Cappadocian ancilla, Childe of Brother Ludwig); a Faithful knight of the Kingdom of Burgundy, who speaks no Latin and only a few words of the langued’oil.
-Hans is thought to have some strange, even heretical notions regarding the place of the Children of Caine.
+- Egbert von Basle (10th gen Ventrue ancilla, Childe of Brother Ludwig); a Faithful knight of the Kingdom of Burgundy, who speaks no Latin and only a few words of the langued’oil.
+Though he is one of the Faithful, Egbertis thought to have some strange, even heretical notions regarding the place of the Children of Caine.
 He is on an obscure quest to the Holy Land of which he speaks but little.
-Like his swordbrother, Johann, he is sworn to the service of Sir Guy for the length of the pilgrimage.
+Like his swordbrother, Johann, he is sworn to the service of Lanzo for the length of the pilgrimage.

 Venice, Naples and other Italian states